 What Type of Thermal Paste Should You Use on a Graphics Card?

 For GPU and graphics card repastes, a non-conductive paste is the safest and most practical choice.
 It performs well on both CPU and graphics card dies, is safe if any paste squeezes out near components, and holds up reliably under Singapore’s heat.
-This is what BreakFixNow uses as standard across all GPU and graphics card thermal paste services.
+This is what BreakFixNow uses as standard across all GPU thermal paste services.

 Frequently Asked Questions